the-markup/investigation-youtube-ad-placements/README.md

 These notebooks are intended to be run sequentially, but they are not dependent on one another.

 ### 0-data-collection.ipynb
 How we interacted with the "PlacementSuggestionService" API from "ads.google.com".
 We sent each term from `terms.py` through the API.
-Use this notebook for reference: it is not functional due to the expired or redacted parameters present.
+Use this notebook for reference: It is not functional due to the expired or redacted parameters present.

 ### 1-data-preprocessing.ipynb
 Parsing the API responses and fetching the suggested videos and channels for each term we sent to the API.

 ### 2-data-analysis-hate.ipynb
-The bulk of stats and tables for our hate methodology.
+The bulk of stats and tables for our hate terms methodology.

 ### 3-suggestion-analysis.ipynb
 Looks at videos and channels suggested by the API for `hate` terms.
-We cross reference these suggestions with channels that a report published by the [ADL](https://www.adl.org/resources/reports/exposure-to-alternative-extremist-content-on-youtube) identified as "extremist" or "alternative", as well as a channels researchers at [EPFL and UFMG](https://dl.acm.org/doi/abs/10.1145/3351095.3372879) identified as "alt-right" or "alt-lite".
+We cross reference these suggestions with channels that a report published by the [ADL](https://www.adl.org/resources/reports/exposure-to-alternative-extremist-content-on-youtube) identified as "extremist" or "alternative," as well as a channels researchers at [EPFL and UFMG](https://dl.acm.org/doi/abs/10.1145/3351095.3372879) identified as "alt-right" or "alt-lite".

 ### 4-data-analysis-social-justice.ipynb
-The bulk of stats and tables for our social justice methodology.
+The bulk of stats and tables for our social justice terms methodology.

 ### 5-rerun-and-check-status.ipynb
-After we shared our findings with Google, we re-run the analysis on data collected on March 31, 2021.
+After we shared our findings with Google, we reran the analysis on data collected on March 31, 2021.
 Check what changed from the original data we collected on November 20, 2020.

 ### utils.py
 Contains functions to parse and decipher the API responses.